tinkrmind/programmable-air/README.md

 ### [Slideshow](https://docs.google.com/presentation/d/1pUnGk4v_wuCpisjBpNWZSJUyDwAFb4v1xceV4rX-Uv4/edit?usp=sharing)

-I started out making in earnest at IISc where I saw niche markets being exploited by hardware manufacturers.
+I started out making in earnest at IISc where I saw researchers being exploited by hardware manufacturers.
 Sub-par equipment is often lauded as the best solution only because it's the only solution.
 As a result I worked directly with researchers making equipment for measuring elephant height, insect wing- beat frequency, underwater gates for fishes..
 I see the same issue with soft robotics today.

-The field of inflatable robotics is still in it's infancy.
+The field of inflatable robotics is still in its infancy.
 So there are a lot of low hanging fruit up for grabs.
 As such, the more people involved in active experimentation, the faster the field will mature.

-Experimenting with inflatables involves a lot of experimentation as a part of the design process.
-To do any repeatable experiments with inflatables, a programmable air source is required.
+Working with inflatables involves a lot of prototyping as a part of the design process.
+To do any repeatable experiments with inflatables, a controllable air source is required.

 I feel there isn't any affordable and easy to use programmable air source available for makers right now.
 This is a barrier to entry.
-I want create the bottom line programmable air source, for under 100$ and easier to setup and use than anything available right now.
+Programmable Air is my attempt to create a bottom of the line air source that is cheaper and easier to use than anything available right now.
+The market is strapped for cash makers and schools.

 ### What's wrong with the current solutions?